louking/contracts/docs/contract-admin-guide.rst

 When Race Details are Confirmed by Race Director
 ------------------------------------------------

-When all the details are confirmed by the race director, use the :ref:`edit-event-view` to generate the contract.
+As the details are confirmed by the race director, use the :ref:`edit-event-view` to update the :term:`event`.
+When all the details are known and the race director is ready, generate the contract.

+You can edit an :term:`event` in one of two ways.

+1. from :ref:`admin-calendar-view` navigate to the :term:`event` date and then click on the :term:`event`
+2. from :ref:`event-overview-view` click **Edit**

 Before you can generate a contract for finish line services, you need at least the following: